-Anticipation is high as we eagerly await the release of SOMM 4: Cup of Salvation in 2022.
-And with it, we welcome the return of DLynn Proctor to our screens.
+Anticipation is high as we eagerly await the release of SOMM 4: Cup of Salvation.
+With it, we welcome the return of DLynn Proctor to our screens.
 Since the release of the original SOMM film in 2013, Proctor has been a mainstay in the world of wine.

 Even before the film’s release, Proctor was on the road to being one of the influential voices in the industry.
 He had a bevy of accolades under his belt, including Best Sommelier in America by Wine and Spirits Magazine in 2008.
 He was also a finalist in The Chaîne des Rôtisseurs Société Mondiale du Vin ‘Best Sommelier in America Competition’ in 2008 and 2009.

 Over the past decade, he has solidified himself as an industry leader with a hand in nearly every facet of the industry, from fine dining to rare wine brokerage to international education.

 Nicole MacKay: It takes a very quick search on Google to see that you’re involved in a lot right now.
 Let’s start with Fantesca, what are you doing there?